Norwegian Long Haul

-Norwegian Long Haul AS was a division of Norwegian Air Shuttle that operated long-haul flights between Europe, Asia, and North America with an all-Boeing 787 Dreamliner fleet.

-Norwegian Long Haul was registered in Dublin, Ireland, and was managed by parent company Norwegian Air Shuttle from its head office at Fornebu, Norway.
+Norwegian Long Haul AS was a division of Norwegian Air Shuttle that operated long-haul flights between Europe, Asia, and North America.
+The airline's fleet consisted of the Boeing 787 Dreamliner.
+The airline was registered in Dublin, Ireland, and was managed by parent company Norwegian Air Shuttle from its head office at Fornebu, Norway.
 Its capacity was used to operate some of the long-haul flights within the route network of the collective Norwegian Group, which consisted of Norwegian Air Shuttle and its associated subsidiaries, with Norwegian Long Haul operating the flights using Norwegian Air Shuttle's associated airline codes.

-The airline's first flight took place on 30 May 2013, which operated from Oslo Gardermoen to New York JFK.
+The airline's first flight took place on 30 May 2013, which operated from Oslo Airport, Gardermoen to John F. Kennedy International Airport.
 Parent company Norwegian Air Shuttle announced on 14 January 2021 that it would terminate all of its long-haul flights, ending Norwegian Long Haul's operations following its initial suspension and fleet grounding in March 2020, in the wake of the COVID-19 pandemic and its impact on aviation.